garth/react-grid-area/README.md

 )
 ```

-### Styling
+### Tag and Styling

+By default react-grid-area will output a `div` tag for the grid container, you can change this by passing a tag name.

-react-grid-area supports both `style` and `className` properties, meaning that it can be styled inline, via styled-components or with regular css classes.
+For custom styling, react-grid-area supports both `style` and `className` properties, meaning that it can be styled inline, via styled-components or with regular css classes.

 ```jsx
 import { Grid, layout } from 'react-grid-area'